-This Policy is applicable to all staff, volunteers, committee members, coaches and club members.
+This Policy is applicable to all staff, volunteers, committee members, coaches, club members, guests and members of the public using CLTSA.
 It is in line with national legislation and applicable across the UK.

 Advice, guidance and support is available from the LTA Safeguarding Team.